 The Status of Cannabis Legalization in Alaska

-Not only does Alaska allow both recreational and medicinal cannabis, it is on the verge of onsite consumption.
-U.S. News and World Report detailed how a Juneau business applied for a permit in August to be able to legally eat edibles onsite after purchased.
+Not only does Alaska allow both recreational and medicinal cannabis, but it is also on the verge of onsite consumption.
+U.S. News and World Report detailed how a Juneau business applied for a permit in August to be able to legally eat edibles onsite after purchase.
 Though no smoking or vaping will be permitted, the leap from legalization in 2015 to public consumption is significant.

 Veriheal will be the first to tell you that the medical and recreational markets in Alaska are so closely aligned to where it hasn’t allowed a medical-specific market to prosper.
 Interviewed by Benzinga in June 2020, Veriheal co-founder Joshua Green told the news source due to the overall legalization in the state, the medicinal market for cannabis suffers.
 Since passed, the Alaska Marijuana Legalization Initiative, also called Measure 2, enables the regulation, production, sale and use of recreational cannabis for residents age 21 or older.
 Medical cannabis was legalized in 1998 under Measure 8.

 Though available to all Alaskans, the state still issues medical cannabis cards, which are available by registering with the state or through Veriheal.
 After filling out the application and providing a physician’s statement, residents can attain a medical cannabis license.
 Veriheal makes the process easy, setting you up with a physician for approval.
 If not approved, we are glad to refund the cost.